FemkeAminetzah/DiffPepBuilder/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Citation
-Please cite the following paper if you use this code in your research:
+Please cite the following paper(s) if you use this code in your research:
 ```
 @article{wang2024target,
   title={Target-Specific De Novo Peptide Binder Design with DiffPepBuilder},